-The June 20, 2016 Interministerial Order published in the JO, No 68 regulates veterinary drugs maximum residue limits in food.
-This decree fixes the list and the maximum residue limits of veterinary drugs and pharmacologically active substances tolerated in food with animal origin.
-This decree also provides the list of restricted veterinary drugs and pharmacologically active substances in food with animal origin.
-These lists are provided in annexes in the Ministry of Commerce's website.
+June 20, 2016, Interministerial Order published in the JO, No 68 regulates the maximum residue limits of veterinary drugs in food.
+This decree fixes the list and the maximum residue limits of veterinary drugs and pharmacologically active substances tolerated in food of animal origin.
+This decree also provides the list of restricted veterinary drugs and pharmacologically active substances in food of animal origin.
+These lists are provided in annexes on the Ministry of Commerce's website.